jose-donato/docs/content/terminal/guides/forecasting.md

     "feature engineering",
     "hyperparameters",
   ]
-excerpt: "The introduction to Forecast explains how to use the menu"
+excerpt: "The introduction to Forecasting explains how to use the menu"

 ---